Knots Landing: Season 1 (1979–80)

-In the first episode, newly remarried Gary and Val move to Knots Landing, California in a cul-de-sac known as Seaview Circle.
-They meet their neighbors, Sid Fairgate (Don Murray), the owner of Knots Landing Motors, a used car dealership, and his wife Karen (Michele Lee), the parents of three children: Diana (Claudia Lonow), Eric (Steve Shaw), and Michael (Patrick Petersen).
+In the first episode, newly remarried Gary and Val arrive in Knots Landing, California, and move into Seaview Circle, a suburban cul-de-sac.
+They meet their neighbors, Sid Fairgate (Don Murray), the owner of Knots Landing Motors, a Ford & Mercury new and used car dealership, and his wife Karen (Michele Lee), the parents of three children: Diana (Claudia Lonow), Eric (Steve Shaw), and Michael (Patrick Petersen).
 Also living on the cul-de-sac is corporate lawyer Richard Avery (John Pleshette) and his real estate agent wife Laura (Constance McCashin), who have a young son, Jason.
 Other neighbors include the young couple Kenny Ward (James Houghton), a record producer, and his wife Ginger (Kim Lankford), a kindergarten teacher.
 Early in the series, Gary becomes a salesman at Knots Landing Motors, and deals with visits from his wealthy brothers from Dallas, Bobby (guest star Patrick Duffy) and J. R. Ewing (guest star Larry Hagman).
 Gary and Valene get a visit from their teenage daughter Lucy (Charlene Tilton), although she decides to return to Dallas, and from Valene's estranged mother, Lilimae (Julie Harris).
 Sid and Karen deal with problems surrounding Sid's oldest daughter, Annie (Karen Allen), Richard and Laura deal with the circumstances surrounding Laura's rape, and Kenny and Ginger's marriage hits the rocks when Kenny starts an affair with a young singer named Sylvie (Louise Vallance).
 In the season finale, Gary relapses into alcoholism, endangering his marriage.

 Season 2 (1980–81)

 At the beginning of the second season, Sid's manipulative younger sister, Abby Cunningham (Donna Mills), a recent divorcée and the mother of two children, Olivia (Tonya Crowe) and Brian (Bobby Jacoby, later Brian Austin Green), move to Knots Landing.
 Abby starts working for her brother at Knots Landing Motors and immediately takes an interest in Richard, beginning a rather open affair with him, and she makes sure that Valene discovers Gary having an affair with Judy Trent (guest star Jane Elliot), the wife of a man he befriended while in Alcoholics Anonymous.
 In the meantime, Laura starts an affair with her boss, Scooter Warren (Allan Miller), and Abby soon dumps Richard when her ex-husband, Jeff (Barry Jenner), threatens to take her children from her.
 While separated from Kenny, Ginger starts a romance with the father of one of her students, although she and Kenny eventually reconcile.
-Near the end of the season, Jeff succeeds in taking Olivia and Brian from Abby, leaving her frantic.
+Near the end of the season, Valene discovers that the growth she had taken out was malignant and has to have a colonoscopy.
+Jeff succeeds in taking Olivia and Brian from Abby, leaving her frantic.
+Three criminals break into Val's house while Ginger's baby shower is going on and the women are held hostage until a swat team arrives.
 When Sid discovered some car parts that Gary and Abby had purchased were actually stolen, his brakes were tampered with to keep him from testifying in court.
 As a result, in the season finale, Sid's car plunges off a cliff.